Questions that reveal important financial information

 - What is the average monthly balance outstanding on your credit card?

 - Are any of these loans insured?
-(If it is, please ensure that you ascertain which policy is covering the loan.)
+(If so, please ensure that you ascertain which policy is covering the loan.)

 Then we quantify the client or prospect’s needs, including debts, bills, education, spousal support and last expenses, before proposing a solution.